ringo/ringojs.org/README.md

     git submodule init
     git submodule update

-Then run the following command:
+After that, you can start the app with:

-    ringo ringo/webapp .
+    ringo main.js